Nitin Sawhney: Acting, writing, directing, commentating

 Sawhney's acting credits include the award-winning radio and BBC TV series, Goodness Gracious Me, for which he received a Sony Award as performer and writer, Meera Syal's Radio 4 mini-series, Masala FM and Confluence with Akram Khan.
 As a fledgling theatrical director, his work to date includes Confluence for Sadler's Wells and directing/writing workshops at London's National Theatre for his play, Trust.
 He has also written articles for UK broadsheets and appeared as a commentator on the BBC's Newsnight Review, Newsnight and HardTalk.
 Nitin Sawhney Spins the Globe is Sawhney's BBC Radio 2 show.
 Its fourth series was broadcast in March 2015.

 Sawhney appeared as an industry expert in two series of the TV series Guitar Star for Sky Arts, as well as appearing in and working as music director on the Sky Arts series Tony Visconti's Unsigned Heroes, which aired in 2017.

+Sawnhey served as executive producer of the 2022 documentary Hostile.

 Collaborations and remixes

 Sawhney has remixed a wide variety of artists, including Sting, Natacha Atlas, Nusrat Fateh Ali Khan, Jeff Beck, Julian Lloyd Webber, Tina Grace and Paul McCartney (for McCartney's The Fireman project).
 He also collaborated with McCartney on a song called "My Soul", which appeared on Sawhney's London Undersound album, and on various Robert Miles projects such as Miles Gurtu and Organik as well as with American singer-songwriter Jacob Golden.
 His own work has been remixed by 4hero, Talvin Singh, MJ Cole and Quantic.
 He produced several songs on Cheb Mami's album Dellali.
 He co-produced the second album from songwriter Get Cape.
 Wear Cape.
 Fly entitled Searching for the Hows and Whys released through Atlantic Records.
 During 2006–2007, he wrote the music for Akram Khan and Sidi Larbi Cherkaoui's dance piece Zero Degrees; Antony Gormley created the set.
-He played keyboards on the 2022 Pink Floyd single, "Hey, Hey, Rise Up!".
+He played keyboards on the 2022 Pink Floyd single "Hey, Hey, Rise Up!".

-Sawhney also had his own BBC Radio 2 series: Nitin Sawhney Spins the Globe, which was commissioned for three series.
+Sawhney had his own BBC Radio 2 series, Nitin Sawhney Spins the Globe, which was commissioned for three series.
 The series has seen him collaborate with the likes of Joss Stone, Bassekou Koyate, One Eskimo, Diana Yukawa and David Arnold.
-Sawhney also produced and co-wrote Anoushka Shankar's 2013 album – Traces of You which featured Norah Jones.
+Sawhney produced and co-wrote Anoushka Shankar's 2013 album Traces of You, which featured Norah Jones.
 He also co-produced an album by the semi-classical all female string quartet Bond.